mozilla/theopenstandard/docs/homepage.rst

 HP Lead
 =======
 The HP Lead story is the latest story in the special category ``hp_lead``.
+The featured stories are the latest stories in each category with the special category ``hp_featured``.
+If no story in the given category has ``hp_featured`` then falls back to the most recent story with the ``featured`` category.
+The most recent stories are stories sorted by published date with the ``hp_recent`` category

 Featured Articles By Topic
 ==========================
-The newest featured article from each category will be shown on the home page.
-Featured articles are those placed in the ``Featured`` category.
+The newest articles with the ``featured`` category will be shown on each category landing page in the Featured section.